 Useful tip: Give your Navigation Bar a New Look Every Week

+Were you able to get the Galaxy S8-like rounded display corners on any Android device?
 Did this app work for you?
-Do you use any other app that offers a similar functionality but in a better way?
+Do you use any other app that offers similar functionality but in a better way?
 What do you think about the OEMs new path with the mobile device screens?
 Let us know your thoughts in the comments below.